Alternative course dates are available:

 All Bar Council online training is held on the Zoom videoconferencing platform.
 Please ensure you read our Zoom statement before booking.

-The Public Access course is classroom based and takes place over 1.5 days.
+The Public Access course is a trainer-led course requiring individual participation and group work throughout, and takes place over 1.5 days.
 Day one runs from 09:30-17:30 and day two runs from 09:30-13:45.
 Pre-course work and joining instructions are circulated one week before the course start date to confirmed delegates.
 Pre-course work is expected to take no more than three hours.
+To successful complete the course you must attend in full.

 The Annual Chambers Management package